-There is a plant that grows up to four meters tall, needs hardly any fertilizer, no pesticides, improves the soil instead of depleting it, sequesters up to 34 tons of CO₂ per hectare per year – and which you plant once to harvest for 25 years.
+There is a plant that grows up to four meters tall, requires little fertilizer, needs no pesticides, improves the soil instead of depleting it, sequesters up to 34 tons of CO₂ per hectare per year — and once planted, can be harvested for 25 years.

 This plant is called Miscanthus.
 And in Austria, it's still a real insider tip.